heba-alsayed-ahmad/Business-intellegence/chapter7.md

 > 2.                *The logical extension of the BI Vendors rebranding as “Analytics Solution Providers” by leveraging their data infrastructure and add value added features and services on top.*
+>   # “Analytics”
-> + *the term “Analytics” was defined and redefined frequently and usually to suit the convenience of the people spending the most money*
+> was defined and redefined frequently and usually to suit the convenience of the people spending the most money*